fferreira2022/projet7/README.md

 The best_models directory only contains the 3 best models saved with the joblib module.

 The requirements.txt file contains all packages / dependencies used in the virtual environment.

+The Ferreira_Frederic_1_notebook_modelisation is a notebook where the exploratory data analysis, feature engineering and training of models were performed.

+Finally, the tests folder contains the test_functions.py file where some tests were performed using pytest.